 One particular example was the choice of WordPress for a blog platform.
 The people writing the content loved it (as did the designers that created it), but it created a terrible technical headache for the dev team who ultimately had to look after it.

 Seeing this endless loop of discussion and lack of team communication, I thought it was time to introduce retrospectives.
-Retros are usually just a tool for a team of developers, but given our size, I invited everyone in the company to sit down and have a chat.
-The process is actually incredibly simple, and is a very effective way of raising issues in a environment where the one goal is to get them resolved.
+Agile retros are usually just a tool for a team of developers, but given our size, I invited everyone in the company to sit down and have a chat.
+The process is actually incredibly simple and is a very effective way of raising issues in an environment where one goal is to get them resolved.

-I start by handing out some post it notes and pens and asking the team to write down things they’ve found good, bad or puzzling about the previous week or two.
+I start by handing out some post-it notes and pens and asking the team to write down things they’ve found good, bad or puzzling about the previous week or two.
 Once they’re done they all get stuck up on a whiteboard for all to see.
-After that I ask the team to come up and vote for the things they want to talk about.
-The voting style people use vary a lot, but it’s good to mix it up it up anyway, so don’t worry too much how you go about it.
+After that, I asked the team to come up and vote for the things they want to talk about.
+The voting style people use vary a lot, but it’s good to mix it up anyway, so don’t worry too much how you go about it.
 For us, I let the team cast one vote per item, but they can vote for as many issues as they like.

 Once everyone had a good understanding of the problem space, we naturally started talking about other options that everyone might be happy with.
 Rather than arguing continually about the differences of opinion, getting the facts out in the open meant we could put our heads together and come up with a solution.
 Everybody is happy!

-I’ve run a few more retrospectives since then, and we’re still trying to find what exact works for us (including trying it on a Monday morning, which didn’t work out too well as people had forgotten about frustrations from last week).
-In the end we’ve ended up running them on a Thursday morning which seems to be working out OK (and if that doesn’t we can just add it as an issue to talk about at the next retrospective).
+I’ve run a few more team retrospectives since then, and we’re still trying to find what exactly works for us (including trying it on a Monday morning, which didn’t work out too well as people had forgotten about frustrations from last week).
+In the end, we’ve ended up running them on a Thursday morning which seems to be working out OK (and if that doesn’t we can just add it as an issue to talk about at the next retrospective).